An upper bound for the number of chess diagrams without promotion: Methods

-The class of pawn structure is modified during a game of chess only in case of a capture or a promotion.
+The class of pawn arrangements is modified during a game of chess only in case of a capture or a promotion.
 Other pawn moves do not change it.
-For this reason, the class of pawn structure of any legal diagram associated with $\mathcal{P}_0=(8,8,8,8)$ is the same as the class of the starting position, given in Table \ref{t1}.
-Hence, an upper bound for the number of different positions for white and black pawns for this class is $\prod_{i=1}^{8}\binom{6} {2}=15^8\approx 2.56e+9$.
+For this reason, the class of pawn arrangements of any legal diagram associated with $\mathcal{P}_0=(8,8,8,8)$ is the same as the class of the starting position, given in Table \ref{t1} (the first row of each column is the upper in the table and contains the closest pawn to the 7th rank, the last row is the lower and contains the closest pawn to the second rank).
+Hence, an upper bound for the number of different arrangements for white and black pawns for this class is $\prod_{i=1}^{8}\binom{6} {2}=15^8\approx 2.56e+9$.